-This topic contains 2 replies, has 3 voices, and was last updated by Anonymous 6 years, 4 months ago.
+- This topic has 2 replies, 3 voices, and was last updated 9 years, 9 months ago by Anonymous.

 Time to think about feeding those hungry rose shrubs.
 In my own yard, I have used bad things in the past (wont do that any longer) like systemic feeders with pesticide control included, top dressed with my own compost, epsom salt, Rose tone.
 But this year I am looking for a really good rose feeding program for both my own garden and two public gardens I am involved with and need to fertilize in good conscience.
 One public garden has a 25 yaard hedge of Knock Out roses that I planted about 6 years ago, and another garden has very old Fairy roses.

 What are the forum readers using to fertilize roses organically?April 10, 2010 at 1:51 pm #29337AnonymousInactive

 I have about 30 roses and what I use is Dr. Earth and apply it about 3 times a year and use alfalfa meal twice a year.
 But like I said I only have 30 roses, so I’m not sure how cost would be for the Dr. Earth.
 I would also think about using compost tea.
 Also according to a Martha article she states for organic gardening, to use fish emulsion, cottonseed meal, processed kelp, or blood meal weekly.

 Brian DenizJune 12, 2010 at 11:06 pm #29500AnonymousInactive